Herding & Sheepdog Training

 Introduction to Sheepdog Training and Herding Assessment workshop.

 Find out how to go about training a sheepdog and why your dog behaves in certain ways

-Assessment - How is your dog with sheep - not interested, sheepdog, potential trialist, killer.
+Assessment - How is your dog with sheep - not interested, sheepdog, potential trialist, chaser.

 Find out and have a suitable plan for your dog.

 Herding Assessments are for pastoral breeds.
-We will accept all breeds from herding origins but not terriers or lurchers, dogs can be of any age from 6months as their assessment will be done to suit them.
+We will accept all breeds from herding origins but not terriers or lurchers, dogs can be of any age from 6 months as their assessment will be done to suit the dog ability.

-If your dog has potential we can recommend training in conjunction with "all about sheepdogs" http://allaboutsheepdogs.com/ depending on what your aspirations are i.e. do you want a working farm dog, or to compete in sheepdog trials, or pass a breed working test such as the Kennel Club herding test for Border Collies.
+If your dog has potential we can get you started on the basics and advise on your ongoing training depending on what your aspirations are i.e. do you want a working farm dog, or to compete in sheepdog trials, or pass a breed working test such as the Kennel Club herding test for Border Collies.

 Jane and Bonnie a cautionary tale